 Binghamton is an extremely affordable community to live in, has the benefits of an urban city center in close proximity to a beautiful rural landscape with a lot of outdoor activities, and was recently named “the fifth-best Northeast city to live in after the coronavirus pandemic”.
 Binghamton is home to Binghamton University and is located in the Southern Tier of New York, along the border of PA and is 3.5 hours to NYC, 1 hour to Syracuse & Ithaca, and 2.5 hours from Albany.

-Description: The Urban Farm Intern will assist in the day to day work required during the growing season on an urban farm built on formerly vacant lots in downtown Binghamton.
-Responsibilities include general garden and orchard care, working with community members and community partner organizations, and working with other VINES staff to ensure a successful growing season.
-The intern will learn how to do more complicated farm tasks such as soil fertility management, crop planning, and a diversity of other agricultural techniques.
-Bilingual and multilingual applicants are strongly encouraged to apply.
-To apply email cover letter and resume as one pdf to Cynthia Averett at firstname.lastname@example.org by March 18th at noon.
-Please include the position you are applying for in the title of the email.
+The VINES Urban Farm Spring Intern will assist in the day to day work required at the VINES Urban Farm built on formerly vacant lots in downtown Binghamton.
+Responsibilities include: General garden and orchard care, working with community members and community partner organizations, and working with other VINES staff to ensure a successful growing season.